nirucon/nirucon-alpi/README.md

 Welcome to the **NIRUCON-ALPI** post-installation script, tailored for Arch Linux users who want a streamlined setup focused on suckless software, noir theming, and tools for music recording and media production.
 This script is designed to automate the setup process (with Y/n questions) of a custom environment with essential software and configurations.
 It’s built around my own preferences but is free for anyone to use at their own risk.

+Note: I am not particularly knowledgeable or skilled in bash scripting or programming, so this script and related scripts have been created to the best of my ability.
+There are certainly many things that could be improved, and I will likely discover them myself as well.

 ## Table of Contents

 1. [Overview](#overview)